Ok Generation X, let’s get the bad news out of the way.

 Ideally, get yourself to a financial adviser.
 This is not an area where you should action those tips from the EXTREME F.I.R.E blog you’ve been reading.

 Do your research and find someone good.
 But scale to suit your circumstances (you don’t need Warren Buffet’s $8000 / minute financial advisory team).

 Then do these four things before you meet your finance wizard:

 One of the first things a financial adviser will ask is, “What do you want out of life?”

 Usually people say something like, “Umm, well, we just want financial security and for our children to be happy… Oh, and we want a jet ski.
 Yes, and the new Toyota Fuck-You-Joneses 4WD with the snorkel thingy.
 We want a hot tub with disco lights, and a 24-seat home entertainment theatre…”

 …and on it goes until the eye-rolling financial adviser is able to break through your orgy of materialism with something like, “Sure.
-Perhaps you’ve thought about how much money you’ll need to meet your lifestyle goals?”
+Umm, have you thought about how much money you’ll need to meet your lifestyle goals?”